XMPP-Interop-Testing/xmpp-interop-testing.github.io/index.markdown

 Instead, we’re choosing to wrap our tests in the packaging of the common CI systems (a GitHub Action, a Circle CI Orb, etc) so that whatever your regular toolchain, you can slot the tests into the test phase of your build pipeline.

+## Who's this for?

+The intended target audience of this project consists of XMPP server software _developers_.
+The tests that are provided by this project aim to identify problems in the _implementation_ of XMPP server software.
+We provide tooling that is explicitly designed to be used in the continuous integrations systems that are typically used in server software development.

+Our project is _not_ designed verify the _configuration_ of an XMPP server.
+Although there is overlap, these are two different beasts.
+For people that _administer_ an XMPP server, this project is probably less suitable.
+They likely benefit more from tooling like [the XMPP Compliance Tester](https://compliance.conversations.im/).

 ## Installation & Configuration

 If you'd like to learn how to integrate XMPP standards conformance tests in your build pipeline, pick your continuous integration system below: